jakesgordon/sprite-factory-and-rails31/README.md

 Add sprite-factory to your Gemfile
 ==================================

-Plus its image library dependency (either rmagick or chunky_png)
+Plus its image library dependency (either rmagick or chunkypng)

     group :assets do
       # ...